AdityaGangadhare/CarND-Vehicle-Detection-master/README.md

 #### Removing False Positives and Combining Overlapping Bounding Boxes

 The sliding window search returns number of false positives.
-I created a heatmap to identify cluster of overlapping bounding boxes which are likly to be a car.
+I created a heatmap to identify cluster of overlapping bounding boxes which are likely to be a car.
 Then I applied an threshold to the heatmap to remove the false positive detections.
 Below are example of created heat map and the final combined image.

 ![alt text][image5]